ahungryhipster/ahungryhipster.github.io/_posts/2014-06-15-nashville-favorites.md

 Tip: Don't feel like dealing with parking?
 Go to Pinewood Social and visit their extension of Crema.

-12AM: Pinewood Social, still craving some coffee?
+**12AM: Pinewood Social**, still craving some coffee?
 Pinewood Social closes at 1AM and the coffee bar is always open during hours of operations.
 Tip: Don't expect to get work done here.
 The community table is great but the ambiance of the place won't let you be as productive as you hope for.

-Honorable Mention: Frothy Monkey, oh I love this place but the constant crowds make it always difficult to find a table, an outlet, and be productive.
-But if you only need to pick something up, Frothy Monkey is a great option.
+**Honorable Mention: Frothy Monkey**, oh I love this place but the constant crowds make it always difficult to find a table, an outlet, and be productive.
+But if you only need to pick something up _and_ have some time to spare, Frothy Monkey is a great option.

 TIP: Google Fiber at Starbucks?
 WHAT?
 Apparently in 2013, Starbucks ended their relationship with AT&T and partnered with Google to enhance their wifi.
 Well, it was _rumoured_ to me that one of the Starbucks on West End has it.
 Google Fiber in Nashville?
 Yes please.
 We all know Comcast is one of the worst cable companies.